Where did these songs come from? Well, after working in the Nashville

 had considered the idea but, however hopeful and altruistic I was in those younger

 days, I had no message.
-And so that dream slept for a long, long time.
+And so that dream went dormant for a long, long time.
 These songs

 represent an awakening.
 They are about healing and loving and dying and living in